arpitbbhayani/articles/blogs/2q-cache.md

          A1.add_front(X)
 ```

-Tuning Simplified 2Q buffer is difficult - if the maximum size of `A1` is too small, the test for hotness becomes too strong and if it is too large then due to memory constraint `Am` will get smaller memory making the primary LRU cache smaller, eventually degrading the database performance.
+Tuning Simplified 2Q buffer is difficult - if the maximum size of `A1` is too small, the test for hotness becomes too strong and if it is too large then due to memory constraint `Am` will get relatively smaller memory making the primary LRU cache smaller, eventually degrading the database performance.

-The full version 2Q algorithm remediates this limitation and eliminates tuning to a massive extent while ensure there is no hit in performance.
+The full version 2Q algorithm remediates this limitation and eliminates tuning to a massive extent without taking any hit in performance.

 ## 2Q Full Version